 To do this, Joanne Marino says you need to recognize your strengths and weaknesses.
 Maybe you’re great at taking pictures but not so hot at editing, or you simply don’t enjoy it.
 If that’s the case, find a freelancer to help in that area.
 If you don’t know any freelancers, ask a colleague for suggestions or use freelance sites like Elance to post an ad.

 As with any new business, you’ll have ups and downs, but if you’re committed to your craft and work to give each customer a great experience, you’ll earn a solid reputation as a go-to photographer.

 Next steps for your photography business

-If you’re ready to take the next step towards starting your own photography business, you can check out our free photography sample business plan.
+If you’re ready to start your own photography business, you can check out our free photography business plan example and template.
 Best of luck with your new business!